 The person occupying the property must maintain the nature strip by regularly mowing, weeding and picking up litter.

-If your grass is over 20 cm or there is a lot of rubbish on your nature strip, Council may issue a letter of advice to you.
-If you do not comply, Council may arrange to have the nature strip cleared and you may be expected to pay any expenses and or fines as a result of the clean up.
+Council may issue a Notice to Comply if your grass is over 20 cm or there is a lot of rubbish on your nature strip.
+If you do not comply within the date and time given, Council may arrange to have the nature strip cleared and you may be expected to pay any expenses and or fines as a result of the clean up.

 Changes in soil levels can be expected over time and re-levelling or topping up the nature strip is another maintenance activity that residents need to undertake.

 Council limits what can be installed on nature strips and may require the removal of unacceptable items.
-Council has three approved landscaping options for the beautification of nature strips and these are detailed in the guideline booklet downloadable below.
+Council has three approved landscaping options for the beautification of nature strips and these are detailed in the Nature Strip Guideline Booklet(PDF, 2MB)

 Council does not mow, water or otherwise maintain nature strips.